Manchester Airport

 The Gym at the Radisson

 The Fitness centre opens from 6am to 10pm.
-That means that I missed it with our very early departure; however, just like the executive lounge, our plan is to revisit the Radisson in April 2026 and update this review.
+That means that I missed it when I originally wrote our review, as we had a very early departure.

-The hotel does have a pool, which is a rarity for an airport hotel, and a sauna.
+The hotel has a pool, which is rare for an airport hotel, and a sauna.

 Should you stay at the Radisson?